-The Kate turns 10 this September and we want you to be a part of making the year special!
+The Kate turned 10 September 2019 and you all were a part of making the year special!

 Since our very first days, many friends have told us about chance encounters with Katharine Hepburn, a favorite show they’ve attended, or a special moment while volunteering at the Kate.
 From a brief narrative to a long tale, personal or shared, sentimental or amusing – we want to hear from you!
 Read some of the wonderful submissions we’ve received so far and follow the link to share YOUR KATE STORY! (you can include a photo or video when completing the form).